suzung/gsplp/part7.md

-# Week 7
+# Week 8
-## Operational best practices for Synapse & Purview
+## Best practices and guidelines for Synapse & Purview

 Review these resources to understand the different ways to use Synapse and Purview in an optimal way!